Azure/azure-sdk-for-java/README.md

     ....
 }
 ```

+**1.0.0-beta2**

+If you are using released builds from 1.0.0-beta2, add the following to your POM file:

+**Snapshots builds for this repo**

+> **Note**: If you are using snapshots builds from 1.0.0-beta2, please go to http://adxsnapshots.azurewebsites.net/ and find the exact version number.
+The latest 1.0.0-beta2 snapshot versions are
+- client-runtime: 1.0.0-20160513.000825-29
+- azure-client-runtime: 1.0.0-20160513.000812-28
+- azure-client-authentication: 1.0.0-20160513.000802-24

+To compile either this repo, you need snapshot builds in sonatype snapshots repository.
+Add the following to your pom:

 #Getting Started
 You will need Java v1.7+.
 If you would like to develop on the SDK, you will also need maven.